Fiona Apple

 Fiona Apple McAfee-Maggart (born September 13, 1977) is an American singer-songwriter.
-All five of her albums have reached the top 20 on the Billboard 200 since 1996, and as of 2021, she has sold over 15 million records worldwide.
+All five of her albums have reached the top 20 on the Billboard 200, and as of 2021, she has sold over 15 million records worldwide.
 Apple has received numerous accolades, including three Grammy Awards, two MTV Video Music Awards, and a Billboard Music Video Award.
 Three of her albums appear on Rolling Stones "500 Greatest Albums of All Time" list.

-The youngest daughter of the actor Brandon Maggart, Apple was born in New York City and was raised alternating between her mother's home in New York and her father's in Los Angeles.
+The youngest daughter of actor Brandon Maggart, Apple was born in New York City and was raised alternating between her mother's home in New York and her father's in Los Angeles.
 She studied piano as a child and began writing songs when she was eight years old.
 Her debut album, Tidal (1996), comprises songs written during her teens, and won Best Female Rock Performance at the 39th Annual Grammy Awards for its single "Criminal".
 Her second album, produced by Jon Brion, When the Pawn...
-(1999), was met with critical acclaim, and received platinum certification by the Recording Industry Association of America (RIAA).
+(1999), was met with critical acclaim and received platinum certification by the Recording Industry Association of America (RIAA).

 For her third album, Extraordinary Machine (2005), Apple again collaborated with Brion and began recording the album in 2002.
-Apple, however, was reportedly unhappy with the production and opted not to release the record, leading fans to protest Epic Records, erroneously believing that the label was withholding its release.
-The album was eventually re-produced without Brion and released in October 2005.
-The album was certified gold, and nominated for a Grammy Award for Best Pop Vocal Album.
-In 2012, she released her fourth studio album, The Idler Wheel..., which received critical praise and was followed by a tour of the United States, also receiving a nomination for Best Alternative Music Album at the 55th Annual Grammy Awards.
-Apple's fifth studio album, Fetch the Bolt Cutters (2020), won two Grammy Awards: Best Alternative Music Album and Best Rock Performance for the lead single "Shameika."
+She was reportedly unhappy with the production and opted not to release the record, leading fans to protest Epic Records, erroneously believing that the label was withholding its release.
+The album was remade with producers Mike Elizondo and Brian Kehew and released in October 2005.
+It was certified gold and nominated for a Grammy Award for Best Pop Vocal Album.
+In 2012, she released her fourth studio album, The Idler Wheel..., which received critical praise and a nomination for Best Alternative Music Album at the 55th Annual Grammy Awards and was followed by a tour of the United States.
+Apple's fifth studio album, Fetch the Bolt Cutters (2020), won two Grammy Awards: Best Alternative Music Album and Best Rock Performance for the lead single, "Shameika."